-What are Mutual Wills?
+What are 'simple' Mutual Wills?

-Press the blue button above to start building your Mutual Wills.
+Press the blue button above to start building your 'simple' Mutual Wills.
 In the first instance, you leave everything to each other.
 After you both die then you are leaving everything to the same group of people (such as children or friends).
-Mutual Wills are also called 'Mirror Wills'.
+Mutual Wills are also called 'couples' or 'Mirror Wills'.
 This is because each Will mirrors the other.

 If you are not leaving everything to each other, in the first instance, then you can’t build Mutual Wills.
 Instead, build two separate single Wills.